-- WRF-Fire is a physics package within WRF ARW that allows users to model the growth of a wildland fire - Fire responds to environmental conditions: - terrain slope, fuel characteristics, and atmospheric conditions (winds) - 2-way coupling between the fire behavior and the atmospheric environment - The latent and sensible heat released by the fire alter the atmosphere surrounding it, which in turn affect winds that determine the direction and rate of spread of the fire i.e. the fire 'creates its own weather'. - It was first released in Version 3.2 (April 2010). - Details for use are in WRF ARW User's Guide Appendix A - Contributions to WRF-Fire came from numerous individuals at NCAR, the U.S.D.A.
-Forest Service, the Australian Bureau of Meteorology, and the University of Colorado at Denver.
+- WRF-Fire is a physics package within WRF ARW that allows users to model the growth of a wildland fire - Fire responds to environmental conditions: - terrain slope, fuel characteristics, and atmospheric conditions (winds) - 2-way coupling between the fire behavior and the atmospheric environment - The latent and sensible heat released by the fire alter the atmosphere surrounding it, which in turn affect winds that determine the direction and rate of spread of the fire i.e. the fire 'creates its own weather'. - It was first released in Version 3.2 (April 2010). - Details for use are in WRF ARW User's Guide Appendix A - Paper: Coen, J. L., M. Cameron, J. Michalakes, E. G. Patton, P. J. Riggan, and K. M. Yedinak, 2013: WRF-Fire: Coupled Weather-Wildland Fire Modeling with the Weather Research and Forecasting Model.
+J. Appl.
+Meteor.
+Climatol., 52:16-38. - Contributions to WRF-Fire came from numerous people at NCAR, the U.S.D.A.
+Forest Service, the Australian Bureau of Meteorology, and the Univ. of Colorado at Denver.